WoW Midnight Season 1 Mythic+ Tier List: Every Spec Ranked (May Update)

 S-Tier

 Brewmaster Monk.
 Untouchable.
 Stagger smooths damage like nothing else, Expel Harm resets, Celestial Brew shields.
 Takes less damage than other tanks and his mitigation is active (you play the tank, the tank plays back).
 Vital Flame talent provides substantial passive sustain.
+Only tank sitting alone at S-tier in May.
 Every serious +20 push group tanks Brewmaster.

 B-Tier

 Guardian Druid.
-Partially recovered from the March gutting.
-Moved from C back to B-tier as players adapted to the nerfs.
-Still the weakest of the viable tanks, but no longer bench material.
-Thrash scaling is lower, mitigation is passive, but Bear form durability keeps Guardian playable.
-Pick it if you love Bears and accept the ceiling is lower.
+Recovered from the earlier gutting.
+Now fully playable with adapted strategies.
+Thrash scaling is solid, mitigation is passive, but Bear form durability keeps Guardian viable.
+Pick it if you love Bears and accept the ceiling is a notch below Brewmaster.

 Protection Warrior.
 Shield Block windows are still strong for physical damage, but the current dungeon pool has too much magic damage for Prot to shine.
-Unbreakable Spirit trivializes specific moments but overall survivability is inconsistent.
-Wowhead has Prot Warrior in B alongside Guardian.
+Unbreakable Spirit trivializes specific moments but overall survivability is inconsistent compared to other tanks.

 The Standard Carry (Brewmaster + Resto Druid + Aug Evoker + Unholy DK + Frost Mage)

-Still the default.
+Still the gold standard.
 Brewmaster needs one defensive button per pack.
 Resto Druid handles healing.
 Aug buffs everything.
-Unholy applies AoE pressure.
+Unholy applies consistent AoE pressure.
 Frost Mage controls pack speed with slows.
 This comp times +15s in 28 minutes.
 Weakest single-target but every dungeon except Algeth'ar is a pack-spam race.

-The April Meta Comp (Brewmaster + Holy Paladin + Aug Evoker + Devourer DH + Demonology Warlock)
+The Healer-First Comp (Brewmaster + Resto Shaman + Aug Evoker + Devourer DH + Demonology Warlock)

-New contender.
-HPal's climb to S-tier opened this up.
+May favorite.
+Resto Shaman's S-tier promotion opened this up.
 Demo Lock pets tank incidental damage.
 Devourer brings burst target control.
-Holy Paladin's damage reduction is better than Resto Druid on specific high-damage pulls.
-More durable than the standard comp, slightly less HPS throughput.
-Best for keys where specific trash packs one-shot people.
+Resto Shaman's cleanse is essential on Nexus-Point.
+More durable than pure DPS comps, solid HPS throughput.
+Best for keys where magic damage and debuffs are a threat.

 The Caster Stack (Blood DK + Resto Shaman + Aug Evoker + Arcane Mage + Balance Druid)

-Blood DK's rise makes this viable.
-Resto Shaman cleanses cover Nexus-Point.
+Blood DK and Resto Shaman synergy make this strong.
+Resto Shaman cleanses cover Nexus-Point magic.
 Arcane Explosion spam and Starfall overlap beautifully on packs.
 Balance brings battle rez and Innervate for the Shaman.
-Works surprisingly well on magic-heavy dungeons where melee comps suffer.
+Works well on magic-heavy dungeons where melee comps struggle.

-The Melee Cleave (Brewmaster + MW Monk + Aug Evoker + Sub Rogue + Feral Druid)
+The Melee Cleave (Brewmaster + Mistweaver Monk + Aug Evoker + Sub Rogue + Feral Druid)

-Sub + Feral is the sleeper combo.
-Both are S-tier on Method.
+May update: Mistweaver is now S-tier, making this comp even stronger.
 Secret Technique + Feral bleed spread covers pack damage.
-Double battle rez (Feral + MW Soulstone or Engineer).
+Double battle rez (Feral + MW utility).
 Stampeding Roar for the group.
+Brewmaster + MW synergy is unmatched.
 Extremely high-skill comp that rewards coordinated play.

 Dungeon Tips by Spec Type